 Everyone wants to get smooth tops on their candles.
 Rough surfaces, while mostly cosmetic and shouldn’t impact the performance of the candle, are not the aesthetic outcome most candle-makers are striving to achieve.
 This phenomena is especially common when making soy candles.
 Here, we explain factors that can cause uneven surfaces and tips on minimizing that roughness.
 Because it’s not always possible/reasonable to avoid some level of unevenness, we’ll also share ways you can touch them up to achieve smooth tops on your candles.
+If you’re experiencing some other challenges, check out our Candle Maker’s Troubleshooting Guide.

 In ideal conditions, you have the perfectly proportioned and proper ingredients which have combined completely, free of air bubbles and is poured at the proper temperature and rate, and allowed to cool and cure at the appropriate rate.
 The combination of the proper chemistry and physical conditions allows for the liquid to solidify at the ideal rate resulting in candles with a smooth top.